SpectacularAI/u-blox-capture/README.md

 ### Converting to simple GPS coordinates

 `gps_converter.py` is used to convert different UBX messages (PVT, TIMEUTC, HPPOSLLH) to accurate easy to use GPS coordinates.
+It takes the ubx-*.jsonl file created with `ubx_logger.py` as an input.

 ``` bash
 python gps_converter.py output/ubx-2021-01-16-17-22-16.jsonl